Alfresco/docs-alfresco/insight-engine/1.0/upgrade/migrate.md

     > **Note:** To check what version of Search Services or Search and Insight Engine you have installed go to `http://localhost:8983/solr/`.

-### Migrate Content Services 5.x with Search Services 1.3 or below
+### Migrate Content Services 5.x with Search Services 1.2

 There are two steps to migrating your installation from Alfresco Content Services 5.x with Search Services to Alfresco Content Services 6.0 with Search and Insight Engine.
 First you need to upgrade to Alfresco Content Services 6.0 with Search Services, and then migrate Search Services to Search and Insight Engine.